andyperlitch/angularjs-table/README.md

 Row Selection
 -------------
-There is a special type of column called a selector, which will render as a checkbox that, when clicked, will populate a `selected` array that is provided through an attribute of the `mlhr-table` element.
+There is a special type of column called a selector, which will render as a checkbox that, when clicked, will populate a `selected` array that is provided through an attribute of the `ap-mesa` element.
 The following is an example column definition for a selector (Usually this column appears first):

     $scope.myColumns = [
         {